IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

 ## Performance (Experimental)

-The `Grid`'s design allows it to take advantage of the Event Coalescing feature that has Angular introduced.
+The `{GridName}`'s design allows it to take advantage of the Event Coalescing feature that has Angular introduced.
 This feature allows for improved performance with roughly around **`20%`** in terms of interactions and responsiveness.
 This feature can be enabled on application level by simply setting the `ngZoneEventCoalescing ` and `ngZoneRunCoalescing` properties to **true** in the `bootstrapModule` method:

 ```typescript
 platformBrowserDynamic()